 The last adequate excuse is to prove that you cannot make fair judgments for the case.

-To find this excuse, it is helpful to know about the two ways the lawyers can dismiss you:
+To understand how you might use this excuse, you should know about the two ways the lawyers can dismiss you:

 No matter which type, the dismissals are primarily out of your control.
 Try your best not to take it personally.